 This was my meditative spot on Vancouver Island in August 2017.
 It is my intention to live near the beach within the next five years.
 I so want to move near the beach that last night I spent several hours online looking at housing options on Vancouver Island!!

-Even an inexpensive water fall ornament for one’s home or a moving water feature outside are very calming and can be meditative.
+Even an inexpensive waterfall ornament for one’s home or a moving water feature outside is very calming and can be meditative.

 Spiritual Books That I Recommend

 Click on a link to read my book review